nondejus/AwesomeUnityCommunity/README.md

 * [UnEngine](https://github.com/jbruening/UnEngine "") - A clone of the UnityEngine.dll so you can write and test scripts outside of Unity.
 * [Unity-MS-SpeechSDK](https://github.com/ActiveNick/Unity-MS-SpeechSDK "") - Sample Unity project used to demonstrate Speech Recognition using the new Microsoft Speech Service (Preview) via WebSockets.
 * [urdf-loaders](https://github.com/gkjohnson/urdf-loaders "") - URDF Loaders for Unity and THREE.js with example ATHLETE URDF Files.
+* [Unity-SpeechWithLUIS](https://github.com/ActiveNick/Unity-SpeechWithLUIS "") - Sample Unity project used to demonstrate the integration of Speech Recognition and Language Understanding using the new Microsoft Speech Service (Preview) and LUIS from Microsoft Cognitive Services.

 # :mortar_board: Learning Resources <a name="learning-resources"></a>